-DATA SHARING.
 Agencies and divisions have created plans to share data and information in ways that will help them identify significant cases of workplace fraud and strengthen their enforcement efforts.

-- The Workers' Compensation Commission and the Division of Unemployment Insurance executed a Memorandum of Understanding and are engaged in ongoing data exchange regarding open and closed employer accounts.
-The Task Force anticipates that the Comptroller will begin participating in this data exchange shortly, to the degree permitted by law. - The Division of Labor & Industry, the Division of Unemployment Insurance and the Comptroller have begun exchanging information regarding suspected misclassification on state contracts.
-They hope to further refine this information exchange and create a system by which data can be sorted and transferred through a secure electronic location. - The Division of Unemployment Insurance has executed a Memorandum of Understanding with IRS to exchange tips and referrals regarding suspected misclassification.
-They anticipate that this information exchange should be up and running within the next few months.
+- The Workers' Compensation Commission and the Division of Unemployment Insurance executed a Memorandum of Understanding and are engaged in ongoing data exchange regarding open and closed employer accounts. - The Division of Labor & Industry, the Division of Unemployment Insurance and the Comptroller routinely exchange information regarding suspected misclassification on state contracts. - The Division of Unemployment Insurance has executed a Memorandum of Understanding with the IRS to exchange tips and referrals regarding suspected misclassification.